-Work at Spinning Point is now complete, with end user interest in all four retail/food and beverage units.
+Work at Spinning Point is now complete, with end user interest in all four retail/feb units.
 Futures Park Plot 5 is now complete and handed over to the end user.
-Construction work commences on Plot 1 in the new year.
-The completion of the sale on this Rosso Depot was achieved in quarter 3.
+Construction work commences on Plot 1 in October 2020.
+The completion of the sale on this Rosso Depot is planned for Quarter 3.